Veracruz Reef System National Park

 Veracruz Reef System National Park (Sistema Arrecifal Veracruzano National Marine Park) is a national marine park and protected area located in Veracruz, Mexico.
 The park was established in 1994 and covers a total area of approximately 65,516.47 ha, divided into two polygons: the Veracruz Polygon, which comprises seven reefs and two islands, and the Antón Lizardo Polygon, with 12 reefs and four islands.

+Reef groups

+The reef system is divided into four reef groups: